sokkerstar123/Capstone/README.md

 ### 2. Interactive Model Demo

 In addition to the app application, we deployed a dedicated web-based demonstration on [Hugging Face Spaces](https://huggingface.co/spaces/ying2sun/youtube-video-summarizer-capstone).
-This demo allows users to directly interact with our fine-tuned Flan-T5 model, proving that high-quality, abstractive video summarization can be performed efficiently on standard CPU hardware without relying on paid external APIs.
+This demo lets users interact directly with our fine-tuned Flan-T5 model by either selecting pre-configured YouTube demo videos (with stored transcripts) or pasting their own video transcripts.
+The deployment shows that high-quality, abstractive video summarization can be run efficiently on standard CPU-only hardware, without relying on paid external APIs at inference time.

 ## Technical Objectives